SvenLieber/website/content/en/post/cordi-2025/index.md

 It's a completely different area, but in our case we also start with a bunch of
 Python scripts, glued together with bash scripts.

-According to Rob,
-and hinting towards work of [Carole Goble](https://orcid.org/0000-0003-1219-2137), those ad-hoc workflows can be made FAIR by describing them with Ro-Create and uploading thsoe descriptions to the WorkflowHub.

 ![From Python scripts to the WorkflowHub](cordi-2025/2025-08-26_cordi_keynote-workflow.jpg)